viresh-ratnakar/exolve/README.md

 - **hide-inferred-numbers** If this option is specified, then the software does not display any clue numbers that were automatically inferred.
 Setters using non-numeric clue labels may want to specify this option.
-- **clues-panel-lines:<N>** Limit the across/down/nodir clues boxes to about N lines of text, adding scrollbars if needed.
+- **clues-panel-lines:&lt;N&gt;** Limit the across/down/nodir clues boxes to
+  about N lines of text, adding scrollbars if needed.

 ## Saving state
 The software automatically saves state.
 It does so in the URL (after the #)